-- be asked why he/she did not do the work assigned; - be assigned a prescriptive travel pass for TAP; - be required to attend extra help sessions first during TAP and then before or after school; - revise work or retake tests until standards are met; - not receive a grade of "A" if the assignment is not turned in on time; - never receive an "F" on acceptable completion of assignment; and - receive an "I" (incomplete) for any grade reporting period in which the student has one or more incomplete grades.
-(At the end of the semester all remaining "I's" will be converted to zeros and a student's percentage will then determine the final grade.)
+- be asked why he/she did not do the work assigned; - be assigned a prescriptive travel pass for TAP or after school tutoring; - be required to attend extra help sessions first during TAP and then before or after school; - be assigned a detention if extra help sessions are skipped and assignment still has not been completed; - revise work or retake tests until standards are met; - not receive a grade of "A" if the assignment is not turned in on time; - never receive an "F" on acceptable completion of assignment.

-Certain assignments will not be POI and thus will be ineligible for make-up or late credit.
+^{} Certain assignments will not be eligible for make-up or late credit.
 Examples include (but are not limited to) in-class assignments, worksheets, and short answer questions.